Learning a new language is exciting,

-Learning a new language is exciting, isn't it?
+isn't it?
 Just seems to me that it doesn't matter how good you get at speaking any foreign language, it will just never be your mother tongue.
-Yes, I know, you can learn it very well, so that you sound like a native and you can write books in your new language.
+Yes, I know, you can learn it very well, so that you sound like a native and you can

 But it won't be your native language.